g1eny0ung/hugo-theme-dream/docs/pages/about-page.md

 ---
 ```

 You will be curious why it's needed to create an `index.md`.
-Because Dream don't want the about folder to be output as `RegularPages`.
+Because Dream doesn't want the about folder to be output as `RegularPages`.

 Related docs: <https://gohugo.io/content-management/page-bundles/#headless-bundles>